ccs-amsterdam/r-course-material/tutorials/R_basics_2_data_and_functions.md

 If this confuses you, you're still perfectly healthy.
 The benefits of factors become more apparent later on when you start working with certain types of analysis, visualizations, and when you use very large data (numeric values require less memory than character values).

-You might think: well, until then, I don't really see why I should use factors, so I'll keep it simple by sticking to characters.
-This is a valid strategy, except that R tends to force factors upon you, for example when you import data or make a data.frame, and R thinks that your character column is better of as a factor.
+You might have concluded that factors are only a hassle, and you'll simply stick to character values.
+This is a valid strategy, except that R tends to force factors on you, for example when you import data or make a data.frame, and R thinks that your character column is better of as a factor.
 There are ways to ask R not to do this, but really, you're better of just accepting factors.
 It's better on the long run.

 Still, if you ever run into trouble with factors and really prefer to use character values, you can simply convert them into "character" type, using **as.character()**